Call for Submissions

 Use single inverted commas for emphasis on a word or expression: ‘_____’.

 At the beginning of the paper, the contributor should suggest a title, or ask the Editors to write one.
-An Abstract should be written at the top of the paper: it should be rich in key words, concise, and aimed at signposting the content (± 200 words).
+An abstract should be written at the top of the paper: it should be rich in key words, concise, and aimed at signposting the content (± 200 words).
+A recommended list of keywords can also be suggested to the editorial team.

 Images (copyright-free), own graphs, diagrams, and any other visualisation expedients are encouraged.
-They must be submitted alone in a separate file, as well as within the article.
+They must be submitted alone in a separate file, as well as within the article at the appropriate points, rather than at the end.

 Plagiarism will not be tolerated.
-We as a Journal adhere to the highest academic standards in this regard; accordingly, we run checks through sources and quotations, in order to assess originality of the submitted work.
+We as a Journal adhere to the highest academic standards in this regard; accordingly, we use plagiarism detection software in order to assess the originality of the submitted work.

 We only accept pieces that have never been published before.

-Once published in the Pax et Bellum Journal, the Contributor will clearly retain rights on their intellectual product; that said, re-submission of an article published on P&BJ to another Academic Journal, Website, Blog, or other media, is not forbidden, but advised against.
+Once published in the Pax et Bellum Journal, the Contributor will retain rights on their intellectual product; that said, re-submission of an article published on P&BJ to another Academic Journal, Website, Blog, or other media, is not recommended and the Editorial board should be consulted before re-submissions.